exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

 # 5. DoppelGangers

-You may not have seen 2 people look like the same person before but you sure would have seen people with the same name.
-It looks like today you are seeing the same scenario.
-You want to know how many times a name has occured in the queue.
+You may not have seen 2 unrelated people who look exactly the same, but you've _definitely_ seen unrelated people with the same name exact name!
+It looks like today there is a lot of that happening.
+You want to know how many times a particular name has occured in the queue.

 Define the `how_many_dopplegangers()` function that takes 2 parameters `queue, person_name`.